Board of Advisors

 A native of Brandon Florida, Colonel Richard “Scoop” Jackson, USAF (retired), has held key executive management, operations, and technology positions over a 40-year span in the Department of Defense and commercial sectors.

 A command pilot with more than 4000 flight hours including combat tours flying the U-2 Dragon Lady in Desert Storm and Commanding a U-2 Reconnaissance Squadron in Operation Enduring Freedom / Operation Iraqi Freedom, he has held senior executive positions as the Director of System Engineering for the Nation’s Signals Intelligence Satellites, Deputy Director of Advanced Communications for the National Reconnaissance Office, and the President’s Senior Military Diplomat to the Government of Bolivia, as well as executive positions as a US Diplomat to Australia and Commander of one of the nation’s premier reconnaissance units.
-Since retiring from the United States Air Force he has held leadership roles in business environments ranging from entrepreneurial start-ups to fortune 500 corporations, with market experience in the Department of Defense, Intelligence Community, Homeland Security, Law Enforcement, and International Commercial & Military sectors.
+Since retiring from the United States Air Force, he has held leadership roles in business environments ranging from entrepreneurial start-ups to fortune 500 corporations, with market experience in the Department of Defense, Intelligence Community, Homeland Security, Law Enforcement, and International Commercial & Military sectors.

-Mr. Jackson has extensive cross-functional executive expertise in leading the development and introduction of transformational, award-winning hardware, software and systems solutions.
+Col. Jackson has extensive cross-functional executive expertise in leading the development and introduction of transformational, award-winning hardware, software and systems solutions.
 His experience includes state-of-the-art airborne, space, land, maritime, & cyber platforms; communications and information systems; Intelligence, Surveillance, Reconnaissance products; Electronic Warfare solutions; communications-on-the-move networks; satellite communications systems; integrated security solutions; RF products & services; acoustic sensors & ocean systems; enterprise command & control networks; artificial intelligence applications; and advanced robotics technology hardware and software development.

 Lisa McIlrath, PhD